xiaoyunyang/xiaoyunyang.github.io/content/post/guide-oop-in-javascript.md

 arr.push(5)
 ```

 A factory function is any function that takes a few arguments and returns a new object composed of those arguments.
 In JavaScript, any function can return an object.
 When it does so without the `new` keyword, it’s a factory function.
+Factory functions have [always been attractive in JavaScript](https://medium.com/javascript-scene/javascript-factory-functions-with-es6-4d224591a8b1) because they offer the ability to easily produce object instances without diving into the complexities of classes and the `new` keyword.

 In the code above, we created an object called `arr` using `Object.create` and pushed 5 elements into the array. `arr` comes with all the functions inherited from the `Array` prototype such as `map`, `pop`, `slice`, and even `partition` that we just created for the `Array` prototype.
 Let's add some more functionality to the `arr` object: